Songs About Jane: Songs

 "She Will Be Loved", the fourth track and third single from the album, also reached similar chart success as the band's previous hits, hitting No. 1 on the Mainstream Top 40 and Adult Top 40 charts, and topping the Australian and Belgian charts and peaking at No. 5 in the United States, the same chart position of previous single and breakthrough hit, "This Love".
 The song prompted many alternative radio outlets to remove Maroon 5 from their playlists, on the ground that the band's newer songs were too light for alt-rock audiences.
 These stations continued to play "Harder to Breathe" and "This Love", but Maroon 5's newer hits were played only on pop and adult contemporary stations.
 As of June 2014, the song has sold more than 3.5 million copies in the United States.

-The fifth track, "Tangled", was another song about a broken relationship.
-But instead of from the point of view of the abused, it's from the abuser.
+"Tangled", the fifth track, was never released as a single.
+It is another song about a broken relationship, but it's from the point of view of the abuser, instead of the abused.
 Levine was confessing about certain things that he's done in his love life that he may have regretted.
 Writers from Billboard rated the song low on their ranking of the album, saying "While 'Tangled' follows a similar formula to several Jane highlights, the energy here falls short, and could use some of the album's more poppier inflections...
 The intention is there, but the execution falls flat."
 Though it wasn't all negative, with some positive views: "Levine does hit some soaring notes as he sings lyrics of regret; so don’t be surprised if you catch yourself mouthing the words."

-"Must Get Out" was the fifth and final single released from the album.
+The seventh track, "Must Get Out", was released in Europe as the fifth and final single from the album.
 Like many songs on the album, it was written by band members Adam Levine and Jesse Carmichael, while production and mixing was done by Matt Wallace.
 The band's guitarist James Valentine explained that the downtempo song emulates Andy Summers and The Police.
 Lyrically, "Must Get Out" expresses a tough period of a relationship, with a dreamy lyrical story, where the band "offers up clever imagery with 'I've been the needle and thread/Weaving figures eights and circles 'round your head' and frank confessions to today's problems, 'The city's made us crazy and we must get out'."
 The single failed to chart in the US, but made the Top 30 in the United Kingdom, Ireland and New Zealand.